 and the right single quote

-Now you might wonder why the internal code for the left double quote (e2 80 9c) does not match the 201C shown above.
+Now you might wonder why the raw code for the left double quote does not match the 201C shown above.
 It turns out that the internal storage of Unicode uses a system called UTF-8.
 UTF-8 maintains storage efficiency and backwards compatibility with earlier coding systems.

 There are a couple of additional codes that I should mention.
 Most programmers use the minus sign in their coding

 but there are two similar characters that you might see.
-The em dash,
+Herer, first, is the em dash.

-The em dash and en dash will often cause confusion because they look so much like the minus sign, but they will cause problems often in R code.
+The em dash and en dash will often cause confusion because they look so much like the minus sign.
+Watch for them because they can sometimes cause problems in R code.

 There’s a nice web page about the historical developments of computer codes for quote marks and dashes and another page that talks about computer codes in general from the perspective of an R programmer.